 - ½ cup unsalted butter, at room temperature (1 stick)

 - 1 cup sugar

 - ⅔ cup buttermilk, at room temperature (see note)

 - 2 overripe bananas, mashed

-- In a large bowl, combine dry ingredients (flour, baking soda, baking powder, salt, and cinnamon).
+- In a medium bowl, combine dry ingredients (flour, baking powder, baking soda, cinnamon, and salt).
 Set aside.